 Update:

 So we found that the freestyle libre (alternative to libre freestyle) was just not working as well as we hoped for our cat.
 His skin does not respond well to adhesive.
 His skin slowly blisters and it becomes messy and painful.
 There was a lot of bloody scars when we removed it.
 Also his hair grows quickly which tends to push and loosen the sensor up and out affecting readings.
 Cats and constant stretching and active movement also tend to loosen it.
 We may go back to it if we need to monitor him continuously.
 We have stopped using the freestyle for months now and instead check his blood 3 times daily.
-Twice just before shots and once in the middle of the day at his nadir (mid point).
-The nadir measurement is missed but we leave plenty of low carb food out for him to self regulate if necessary.
-What I have notices is that I have stopped obsessing about his readings.
+Each time just before shots and once in the middle of the day at his nadir (mid point).
+The night time nadir measurement is missed but we leave plenty of wet low carb food out for him to self regulate if necessary.
+What I have noticed is that I have stopped obsessing about his readings.
 That is tremendously liberating.
-Also the human reader and strips (Accucheck Guide) we are using is reading much higher.
-He has been between 12 – 18 mmol/L. According to what we have read the numbers should only have a 20% difference.
-This is much more.
-And the high / low fluctuations are lower.
-Which measurement’s to believe?
-I tend to believe the manual reader.
-So we have slowly gone up to 1.25 units of prozinc and his numbers have slowly decreased.
-He may end up at 1.5 units.
-We shall see.
+Also the human reader and strips (Accucheck Guide) we are using read higher than the freestyle did.